Developing Competitive SBIR/STTR Applications – Part 2: Prepare and Submit Your Proposal

 Once you make the decision to apply for SBIR/STTR, do not attempt the registration process alone.
 Get help to avoid potential discrepancies during the registration which can significantly slow progress and may even cause your company to have to start over.

-- Before you can complete SBIR/STTR registration, registrations with gov, DUNS and EIN/TIN are required.
+- Before you can complete SBIR/STTR registration, registrations with SAM.gov, DUNS and EIN/TIN are required.

-- gov: A company cannot work with the federal government or get paid without registering with SAM.gov.
+- SAM.gov: A company cannot work with the federal government or get paid without registering with SAM.gov.
 It is a multi-step process.
 Watch this tutorial on SAM Registering to understand what is required.

-- gov: Before registering, a company must register at SAM.gov.
-Grants.gov registration requires two registrations, EBiz-POC, which is the company’s account with signing authority, and Authorized Organization Representative (AOR), which is a personal account and is the only account that can submit the application.
+- Grants.gov registration requires two registrations, EBiz-POC, which is the company’s account with signing authority, and Authorized Organization Representative (AOR), which is a personal account and is the only account that can submit the application.
 Click for an explanation of the various roles and privileges of grants.gov.

 - EIN/TIN Taxpayer Identification Number (TIN) and Employer Identification Number (EIN) are used by the Internal Revenue Service (IRS) in the administration of tax laws.

 Registrations take a lot of time to complete and more time to be approved.
 Some registrations are annual; some are one-time.
 Keep records of your submissions, approvals, of everything.
 Seek guidance from your local Procurement Technical Assistance Center (PTAC).